-LIMITATION AND GAPS
+<A>LIMITATION AND GAPS

 Research on student migration is still impeded by data limitations.
-The gaps include a lack of causal evidence on how changes in tuition fees affect demand for international education, the determinants of return decisions, the performance of returning migrants and on how student migration affects the labor market and economic growth in the host country.
+The gaps include a lack of causal evidence on how changes in tuition fees affect demand for international education, the determinants of return decisions, the performance of returning migrants, and how student migration affects the labor market and economic growth in the host country.

-International student migration has expanded considerably as developing countries have become richer and as demand for good quality higher education has outpaced supply.
+International student migration has expanded considerably as developing countries have become richer and as demand for good-quality higher education has outpaced supply.
 However, challenges are emerging for countries that are international education providers.
 The supply of higher education in sending countries is expanding as these countries grow richer.
-For example, China doubled its supply of higher education in the last 10 years.
+For example, China has doubled its supply of higher education over the last 10 years.
 Depending on the quality of this additional capacity, it could affect the demand for international education.

 But even if the demand for international education remains strong, technological changes may reduce the need for physical migration, especially for students who plan to return home.
 An example is Massive Open Online Courses (MOOCs), which allow many people to follow and participate remotely in elite education.